jiwonhan1/WouldYouRather/README.md

 ## Developer

-I am Jiwon who is devlving into Front-end development with React!
+I am Jiwon who is delving into Front-end development with React!
 Any feedback is appreciated!🥰